 Please join us for this interactive webinar featuring Q & A at the end of the session.

 This non-promotional webinar has been sponsored by The Burdett Trust for Nursing and Novartis UK who have had no editorial input into the presentation.

 PCRS is grateful to The Burdett Trust for Nursing and Novartis UK for their support of the Digital Technology webinar programme.
 The programme has been solely organised by PCRS.

 Consultant respiratory paediatrician and Honorary Professor of Paediatrics, Alder Hey Children’s Hospital, Liverpool

 National Respiratory Audit Programme Clinical Lead for paediatrics

 Amanda has had asthma all her life.
 She has been involved patient input platforms for European studies such as UBIOPRED and MyAirCoach and is delighted to be on the Conference Organising Committee for PCRS once again this year.
 She tweets as @eczemasupport

 "Nothing about me without me" is such a crucial concept for health delivery.
 The PCRS has a key role in delivering and shaping respiratory care and this means that being on the Patient Reference Group as a respiratory patient is a no-brainer for me"

-Carol has been awarded the Queen's Nurse title and in 2016 she was awarded an MBE in the Queen's New Year Honours list for Services to Nursing and Healthcare.
+Carol received Queen’s Nurse award in 2007 and in 2016 was awarded an MBE in the Queen’s New Year Honours list for Services to Nursing and Healthcare.